-We may ask you to take your business to another practice in the event of—
+We may ask you to pay exam fees in advance before scheduling an appointment in the event of—

-- Three documented no-call, no-show incidents for scheduled appointments within the previous 12 months
+- Two documented no-call, no-show incidents for scheduled appointments within the previous 12 months

-- Three documented late arrivals by 15 minutes or more, with no phone call advising of the delay, for scheduled appointments within the previous 12 months
+- Two documented late arrivals by 15 minutes or more, with no phone call advising of the delay, for scheduled appointments within the previous 12 months

-- Three documented appointment cancellations on less than 24 hours’ notice within the previous 12 months
+- Two documented appointment cancellations on less than 24 hours’ notice within the previous 12 months